 1.4.2.2.
 Statutes.
 Statutes are enacted both by states and by the federal government.
 Ordinances, which are in effect local statutes, are enacted by local legislative bodies, such as county and city councils.
 While laws at all three levels may refer specifically to postsecondary education or postsecondary institutions, the greatest amount of such specific legislation is written by the states.
-Examples include laws establishing and regulating state postsecondary institutions or systems, laws creating statewide coordinating councils for postsecondary education, and laws providing for the licensure of postsecondary institutions (see Section 10.2.3).
-At the federal level, the major examples of such specific legislation are the federal grant-in-aid statutes, such as the Higher Education

-Act of 1965 (see Section 10.4).
+Examples include laws establishing and regulating state postsecondary institutions or systems, laws creating statewide coordinating councils for postsecondary education, and laws providing for the licensure of postsecondary institutions (see Section 11.2.3).
+At the federal level, the major examples of such specific legislation are the federal grant-in-aid statutes, such as the Higher Education Act of 1965 (see Section 11.4).
 At all three levels, there is also a considerable amount of legislation that applies to postsecondary institutions in common with other entities in the jurisdiction.
-Examples are the federal tax laws and civil rights laws (see Section 10.5), state unemployment compensation and workers' compensation laws, and local zoning and tax laws.
+Examples are the federal tax laws and civil rights laws (see Section 11.5), state unemployment compensation and workers' compensation laws, and local zoning and tax laws.
 All of these state and federal statutes and local ordinances are subject to the higher constitutional authorities.

 Federal statutes, for the most part, are collected and codified in the United States Code (U.S.C.) or United States Code Annotated (U.S.C.A.).
-(A searchable version of the U.S. Code is available at http://uscode.house.gov.)
 State statutes are similarly gathered in state codifications, such as the Minnesota Statutes Annotated (Minn.
 Stat.
 Ann.) or the Annotated Code of Maryland (Md.
 Code Ann.).
-These codifications are available in many law libraries or online.
+Federal and state codifications are available in many law libraries or online.
 Local ordinances are usually collected in local ordinance books, but those may be difficult to find and may not be organized as systematically as state and federal codifications are.
 Moreover, local ordinance books-and state codes as well-may be considerably out of date.
-In order to be sure that the statutory law on a particular point is up to date, one must check what are called the "session" or "slip" laws of the jurisdiction for the current year and perhaps the preceding years, or utilize the updating function available with some databases of state statutes.
+In order to be sure that the statutory law on a particular point is up to date, one must check what are called the "session" or "slip" laws of the jurisdiction for the current year or sometimes the preceding year.
+These laws are usually issued by a designated state or local office in the order in which the laws are passed; many law libraries maintain current session laws of individual states in loose-leaf volumes and may maintain similar collections of current local ordinances for area jurisdictions.